flutter/website/src/desktop.md

 ## What's next

 Stay tuned for updates on desktop support!
-We continue to develop desktop support for Mac, Windows, and Linux.
+We continue to develop desktop support for macOS, Windows, and Linux.

 * Watch the [Desktop shells][] page on the [Flutter wiki][]